hakobtp/blog/hibernate/part1/3_Inheritance.md

 - **JOINED:** Each class—parent and child—gets its own table.
 Child tables link back to their parent table with a foreign key.
 - **TABLE_PER_CLASS:** Only concrete (non‑abstract) classes get tables.
 Each table has columns for its own fields plus all inherited fields.

-> **Tip:** The `“one table per concrete class”` strategy is optional in JPA 2.2.
+> **Tip:** The `“TABLE_PER_CLASS”` strategy is optional in JPA 2.2.
 To keep your application portable, it’s safer to stick with either the single‑table or joined‑tables strategies.

 Every inheritance setup in JPA starts with a root entity.
 This root class tells JPA which strategy to use.
 You do this by adding the